tonyjwalt/listslide/README.md

-# listslide
+# Listslide
-A carousel of items that is fully responsive
+A carousel of horizontal list items that automatically slides the appropriate number of items across the screen based on screen width.

 ## Technology
 The styles are compiled to CSS, but the base code was written using SASS.
 This allows for variables, mixins, modularized CSS, and more.
 You can learn more about SASS at http://sass-lang.com/.